- How current is the data?

 Struck off Date:

-A company becomes struck off when it fails to be in good standing, which happens if it fails to pay license fees.
+A company becomes struck off when it fails to be in good standing, which happens if it fails to pay license fees to the company registry.
 In the offshore world, this is the equivalent to closing an entity, although it can be reactivated at a later date if the fees start being paid again.

 An internal account created by the offshore services firm to record miscellaneous charges of an officer or master client.